gemini3d/cmake-python-build/README.md

 That makes binaries including: ~/python-local/bin/[python3,pip3].
 If the system has graphical capabilities, this built Python will work with Matplotlib, etc.

-Typical config log (just before install step) is like the following.
+Typical config log for Linux (just before install step) is like the following.
 In particular, lzma and ssl should not be missing.

 ```